The Double False Binary: When the Old Paradigm Cracked on Two Fronts

 Two species now stand at the fork.

 Homo Sapiens still clings to false binaries — in medicine and in economics.
-It remains captive to the pyramid and the low-rigor illusions that manipulated developing psyches and hollowed out the next generation’s foundational skills.
+It remains captive to the pyramid.

+Homo Intelligentsia rejects every false binary.
+It applies relentless Socratic questioning to every institution and every forecast.

+It embraces the braided reality where political ideologies and technological forces alike are subjected to evidence rather than authority.

 The double catalyst — one on the bodies and psyches of the young, the other on the future of work — has made the price of ignorance unsustainable.